What is a cycle injury?

 Make sure your cycle is in good working order, and that you are wearing all the correct protective apparel when riding.

-If I am in an accident what should I do?
+If you are in an accident what should you do?